agiertli/service-lifecycle-mgmt/README.md

 Properties file
 -----------
-There are three properties file used by the application
+There are three properties file used by the application, stored in src/main/resources folder:

  - **client.properties**

-*database.jndi*
-Identification of the datasource configured in:
+*database.jndi* = Identifies the datasource configured in:
  ```
 jvm2-service-lifecycle/jboss-eap-6.3/standalone/configuration/standalone.xml
  ```
  This datasource is used for storing the processed retired service invocations.

+ - **jbpm.properties**

+jbpm.url = URL which points to the jBPM execution server is deployed

+jbpm.processid.notification = process id of the BPMN process which sends email notification

+jbpm.deploymentid = deployment id of the deployment unit which includes all business resources and is deployed in the jBPM execution server

+jbpm.processid.newservice = process id of the BPMN process which is used for service lifecycle of a new service

+jbpm.processid.existingservice = process id of the BPMN process which is used for service lifecycle of a existing service

+- **rtgov.properties**

+rtgov.url= URL which points to the RTGov server, which is used for monitoring invocations of retired services

+rtgov.username = username

+rtgov.password= password

  There are two workflows available for execution: